 Having a particular combination of genes may make it more likely that someone will go on to develop MS but this in itself doesn’t cause the condition.
 It is believed that other environmental factors trigger the body to react in a way that starts the development of MS. Some of the factors that are being investigated include infections, low levels of sunlight (and hence vitamin D) and smoking.

 Does MS affect fertility?

 MS does not directly affect fertility but symptoms such as a fatigue, spasticity or erectile dysfunction could have an impact.
 Difficulties can often be resolved with support from your partner and advice from health professionals.
-The MS Trust books Sex and MS: a guide for men and Sexuality and MS: a guide for women look at how MS can affect sex and give positive and practical solutions.
+The MS Trust books Sex and MS: a guide for men and Sex and MS: a guide for women look at how MS can affect sex and give positive and practical solutions.

 In the general population, about 1 in 10 couples may have difficulty conceiving so it’s possible that a couple where one partner has MS may have fertility problems that have nothing to do with MS. Research has suggested that some treatments for infertility can increase MS activity, such as relapses, but it is not known if this is a direct effect on MS or indirectly caused by the emotional and physical stress of treatment.

 Should I stop taking medicines while trying to conceive?